 Location: East London, South Africa

 P.S.
-Maman, Daddy, Helene and Alice, today was total Alabama weather and no I did not have enough warm layers.
-The locals keep promising it gets warmer, can’t wait to see you in Capetown!!
+Maman, Daddy, Helene, and Alice, today was total Alabama weather, and no, I did not have enough warm layers.
+The locals keep promising it gets warmer.
+I can’t wait to see you in Capetown!!
 Love, Carolou